 Doctors' secret for how to die right

 Why do physicians make different end-of-life choices than the rest of us?
-SN&R asks local docs.
+RN&R asks local docs.

 Dr. Ken Murray wrote an essay for the web-only magazine Zócalo Public Square, thinking he’d be lucky to attract a few dozen readers and generate an online comment or two.
 Instead, the physician—a UC Davis medical-school graduate who taught family medicine at the University of Southern California—drew an avalanche of responses.
 In fact, what he wrote put him center stage in a swirling debate about life, death and doctors.